Internees & POWs

 Groningen Internment Camp Brigade Magazine

-With the Armistice the camp's purpose ceased to be.
-The men started to leave from the camp four days later and would be followed by those working outside the camp.
+With the Armistice, the camp's purpose ceased to be.
+The men began leaving the camp four days later and were followed by those working outside the camp.
 Commodore Henderson and a small selection of staff remained to conclude matters relating to the camp before it officially closed on 1st January 1919.

 The Interned